Daredevil (Marvel Comics character): 2010s and 2020s

 In April 2019, the series began a brand-new volume written by Chip Zdarsky and with art primarily by Marco Checchetto.
 In the Zdarsky arc, Daredevil temporarily quits his superhero activities out of guilt after killing a thief accidentally.
 When a team of villains invades Hell's Kitchen, he returns to fight alongside Elektra and ordinary citizens who have collectively adopted the "Daredevil" identity.
 In the aftermath of the battle, he gives himself up to police custody.
 He continues to conceal his face with his mask, stating that he wants to stand trial for his crimes but will only do so on the condition that his identity is never revealed.
 He voluntarily confesses to the killing and is sentenced to a prison term.
 While Murdock serves his time, Elektra takes up the Daredevil costume and protects Hell's Kitchen.
 In the prison, Murdock grapples with the idea that Daredevil and Matt Murdock work together to put people in prison, which he comes to see as ruining people's lives without reforming them.
 Zdarsky was nominated for an Eisner Award for his writing on this series.
 The series lead into the crossover event "Devil's Reign" with the same creative team.
 The story line concerns Mayor Fisk's attempts to outlaw superheroes and his subsequent struggle for power with Daredevil and allies such as Iron Man and Spider-Man.
 Following the conclusion of that series, another Daredevil series, also written by Zdarsky, was launched in July 2022.

 A new volume, written by Saladin Ahmed and drawn by Aaron Kuder, began in November 2023.
-The series begins with Murdock re-born as a priest.
+The series begins with Murdock reborn as a priest.
+Ahmed was approached for the book by editor Devin Lewis, partly on the strength of his earlier street-level work on Miles Morales: Spider-Man.
+Ahmed stated he would only take the assignment if he had an original concept for the character, and that his idea which was centered on Murdock's spirituality and social conscience happened to align with the status quo Zdarsky had planned for the end of his run.
+In the new volume, Murdock operates as a Catholic priest running a youth center in Hell's Kitchen, with Elektra continuing her own activities as Daredevil alongside him.
+Ahmed cited Ann Nocenti's earlier work on the title as an influence, particularly her combination of street-level realism with more cosmic and mystical elements.
+The series was colored by Jesus Aburtov, whose use of red was a subject of early discussion between him and Kuder.

+A subsequent volume, written by Stephanie Phillips and drawn by Lee Garbett, launched in March 2026.
+The run introduces Murdock in a new role as a law professor, and introduces a new villain named Omen.
+Phillips and Garbett joined the book as a team.
+Phillips described the run as a soft reboot, intended to be accessible to new readers while still drawing on the character's history.
+She is the second woman to write a sustained run on the title, after Nocenti.